Bills' Hamlin leaves hospital after nine days

 Hamlin, 24, collapsed during a match on 2 January after making a tackle and had to be resuscitated on the pitch.

-He was rushed to intensive care but, after being moved to a hospital in Buffalo on Monday, has now been allowed to return home.
+Doctors said they were "confident Damar can be safely discharged to continue his rehabilitation at home and with the Bills".

-"We are confident Damar can be safely discharged to continue his rehabilitation at home and with the Bills," doctors said.
+The incident has sparked scenes of widespread support from players and supporters at NFL matches since.

-Hamlin required more than 30 minutes of medical attention on the field after the tackle on wide receiver Tee Higgins.
+Hamlin was rushed to intensive care after requiring more than 30 minutes of medical attention on the field, following the tackle on Cincinnati Bengals wide receiver Tee Higgins.

 Players from both teams gathered around Hamlin as emergency medical staff gave CPR and oxygen.
 Several were seen visibly distressed, with many kneeling to pray and some in tears, and the game was called off.

-Hamlin spent two days on a ventilator but doctors said he was walking around the hospital unit by Friday.
+He spent two days on a ventilator but doctors said he was walking around the hospital unit by Friday.

-The incident sparked scenes of widespread support from players and supporters at NFL matches since.
+On Monday he was discharged from a hospital in Cincinnati, the city where the match took place, and moved to another in Buffalo.